 Luckily, after quite a bit of frustration and almost giving up, I made a button!

 And after even more work (but less frustration!), I had 12.

 While my sister and I were sewing and button-making, Corey was back at the house getting the bones of the ottoman ready.

-All we did for this was buy a piece of MDF from Lowes (they cut it for us for free!) and attach the legs to it.
+All we did for this was buy a piece of MDF from Lowe’s (they cut it for us for free!) and attach the legs to it with some wood glue and a screw through the top side.
 Easy peasy.

 Once the wood glue had a few hours to set on the ottoman, we were ready to start putting it together.
 We started by attaching 2″ foam to the MDF with spray adhesive, and wrapping that with 1″ batting.